-NMBI National Competence Assessment Document - YEAR ONE Six Domains of Competence
+NMBI National Competence Assessment Document - YEAR TWO Six Domains of Competence

-NMBI have determined that to practice safely and effectively as a Registered Nurse, a nursing student must demonstrate competence in the following Six Domains of Competence:
+NMBI have determined that to practise safely and effectively as a Registered Nurse, a nursing student must demonstrate competence in the following Six Domains of Competence:

-- 1. Professional Values and Conduct of the Nurse Competences - 2.
-Nursing Practice and Clinical Decision Making Competences - 3.
-Knowledge and Cognitive Competences - 4.
-Communication and Inter Personal Competences - 5.
-Management and Team Competences - 6.
+- 7. Professional Values and Conduct of the Nurse Competences - 8.
+Nursing Practice and Clinical Decision Making Competences - 9.
+Knowledge and Cognitive Competences - 10.
+Communication and Interpersonal Competences - 11.
+Management and Team Competences - 12.
 Leadership Potential and Professional Scholarship Competences

 Competence is defined as the attainment of knowledge, intellectual capacities, practice skills, integrity and professional and ethical values required for safe, accountable and effective practice as a Registered Nurse.
-To assist in determining if a nursing student has met the required level of competence, NMBI have detailed performance criteria for each domain and relevant indicators which demonstrate if the performance criteria have been met.
+To assist in determining if a nursing student has met the required level of competence, NMBI has detailed performance criteria for each domain and relevant indicators which demonstrate if the performance criteria have been met (NMBI 2016).